 Therefore, It should be no surprise that the solutions with the most promise are the ones that:

-- Simplify repeatable dangerous, dull, dirty, or difficult tasks to free up worker time for higher-level activity and projects
+- Simplify repeatable, dangerous, dull, dirty, or difficult tasks to free up worker time for higher-level activity and projects

 - Empower employees, from the shop floor to the corner office, with real-time data that enable quicker decisions

-- Drive communication, flexibility and ensure resiliency throughout the manufacturing process
+- Ensure resiliency throughout the manufacturing process

 For manufacturing organizations looking to jump-start or bolster their Industry 4.0 journey with new investments, it’s crucial to realize that technology drives innovation.
 Still, humans are the critical ingredient in implementing, managing, and analyzing the technology in place.
 New implementations are only as good as the team’s ability to sustain new optimized processes that drive results.